 We want the world in the future, when we are adults, to be a place where kids are taken care of, loved, happy, and have hope for a good life.

 Hi.
 I’m Lily, the content manager of Sharing Dots 4 Kids (that means I write all the posts.)
 I also take care of all the graphics and things on the site.
-I’m 11 years old and live in China.
+I’m 14 years old and live in Thailand.
 I travel with my mom and dad who are helping NGOs (or charities).

 I have wanted to have this site up for a long time, and now it is finally running.
 I have been drawing and planning the site in my journal, waiting for my mom and dad to get started.
 I think this site will be a lot of fun to work on and I also think it will help kids all over the world hear good stories about kids who are happy now thanks to different charities and good people.

-I like pizza, cats, good books, and writing funny fiction stories about talking animals.
+I like pizza, cats, good books, the internet, and Doctor Who.

 I hope you enjoy our site and find ways to get involved. (check out my blog)

 I am the type that bounces off walls and runs around driving my sister out of her mind.
-I am currently trying to learn how to walk on my hands and trying to become more flexible.
-I enjoy reading books such as Geronimo Stilton and Captain Underpants.
+I am currently trying to learn how to solve a rubix cube in less than a minute(I’m doing pretty well).
+I enjoy watching youtube channels like DudePerfect and other trickshot channels.